 Unfortunately, that was our cue to turn around and wish them happy hunting, but our adventure was far from over.
 As we made our way South and East back to San Juan channel, we saw something we don’t see every day: the enormous spout of a Humpback whale!
 There was no mistaking this twenty-foot plume of steam that can be seen for miles.
 As we approached a bit closer we were able to see the huge back arching into the characteristic hump as it lifted its massive flukes into the air for a terminal dive.
 This moment, when the flukes are in the air with water streaming off the trailing edge, makes for both a great photo and identification opportunity.
 These humpbacks have unique patterns of black, white, scratches and barnacle marks that make it possible to distinguish individual whales from one another and see who’s who.
 We stayed with this whale and got some amazing looks for a few more dive cycles before we decided to begin making our way home but we were not done yet!

 As we cruised South in the San Juan channel, we looked behind us to see a bald eagle soaring and dipping in the Southern wind follwed closely by some gulls eagerly awaiting a scavenging opportunity.
 This eagle dipped and dived and circled low on the water perhaps trying to locate a tricky fish, perhaps attempting to evade the ever-watchful gulls.
 We watched fpr an action-packed ten minutes or so before the huge bird decided to take off and try again later.

 After a trip full of Stellar sea lions, snoozing deals, breaching transient orcas, fluking humpbacks and diving eagles, we finally pulled back into the slip in Friday Harbor with lots of stories to tell.

-Another Whale of a Day on the Salsih Sea!
+Another Whale of a day in the San Juan Islands!

 Naturalist Mike J